Posted on: July 24, 2017

 “It was an easy decision to choose USC,” Morrison said.
 “The sport management program is respected as one of the best in the country.
 I was always impressed by the caliber of students from the program who came to work for the Panthers, and the faculty and quality of work they are doing is excellent.
 I’m excited to take it full circle and join them in the classroom.”

 University of South Carolina is ranked first in the nation for sport sciences according to the 2016 Shanghai Rankings.
 The college’s sport and entertainment management undergraduate degree programs are ranked third in the United States and fifth globally in the most recent rankings from Sport Business International.
-The rankings also list USC’s Master of Science in Sport and Entertainment Management among the top 10 postgraduate courses in North America.
+The rankings also list USC’s Master of Sport and Entertainment Management among the top 10 postgraduate courses in North America.

 “Having Dr. Morrison join our college is a strong statement about how our program is competing at the highest level,” said Haemoon Oh, Dean of USC’s College of Hospitality, Retail and Sport Management.
 “With his stellar career and background in education, he will be an integral part of our college’s ongoing initiatives to infuse students’ education with industry knowledge and leadership mentoring.”

 There’s nothing like being around students,” Morrison said.
 “Learning goes both ways, so it is a real opportunity for me to learn from the students and also from the wonderful faculty.

 Before taking the reins in Charlotte, Morrison served as director of athletics at Texas Christian University, as commissioner of the NCAA’s Southern Conference and as director of athletics and senior vice president at Wofford College.
 He began his career as a high school math teacher and basketball coach in North Carolina before moving to Elon College as a math instructor, assistant basketball coach, head tennis coach and assistant athletic director.